 As for the eastern side lies the Mameluke “City of the Dead” aka Cairo Necropolis – a 4 miles-long space of dozens of Islamic cemeteries and shrines where living people live among the dead ones.

 Al Genaina Theater, a semi-open theatre located along the Cairo-Ayyubid Wall on the western edge of Al Azhar Park and can accommodate up to 500 spectators.
 Opened in Al Azhar Park since 2005, Al Genaina Theater aims to present various musical and theatrical programs throughout the year, which mainly are presented by independent artistic groups and bands from both Egypt and the Arab region.

 Not only does it aim to bring different artistic cultures together in one place, but it also attempts to provide a leading and distinctive technical opportunities to help young and rising Arab artists to explore different creative horizons.

-The theater has gained a wide fame since its opening as one of the most cultural sites aiming at enriching the culture and artistic reality in Cairo in addition to creating a state of musical mobility through the programs, events, and festivals offered by the theater to the public at affordable prices.
+The theatre has gained wide fame since its opening as one of the most cultural sites aiming at enriching the culture and artistic reality in Cairo in addition to creating a state of musical mobility through the programs, events, and festivals offered by the theatre to the public at affordable prices.

 Al Genaina offers around 60 concerts a year during the summer season which starts from April and ends by November.
 These concerts are performed by Arab and international bands and artists through monthly programs.
 On the other hand, it’s important to mention that the main credit in the establishment of this cultural edifice goes to the Cultural and Local Development Fund of the Dutch Embassy in Cairo.